eoos-systems/eoos-projects/README.md

 **All is done!** The repository and all the sub-repositories are ready to develop on them.

-To see all other options please refer to the script help.
+To see other possible options please refer to the script help.

 ```
 REPOSITORY/EOOS-PROJECTS/scripts/python$ python -h`